habbazettt/social-app/README.md

 - **Next.js**: This framework enables VibeNest to utilize server-side rendering (SSR) and static site generation (SSG), enhancing application performance and SEO.
 This ensures that content is available when the page loads, speeding up access times for users.

 - **TypeScript**: The use of TypeScript in VibeNest's development enhances code security with static type checking, reducing the likelihood of bugs and errors in the application.

+- **NeonDB**: As a serverless, scalable database solution, NeonDB offers VibeNest the ability to handle large amounts of user data efficiently.
+Its real-time capabilities ensure that data is accessible and up-to-date, supporting the application's need for quick and responsive data interactions.

+- **Prisma**: This powerful ORM enables VibeNest to easily interact with the database, providing a secure and efficient way to manage user data.

 - **Clerk**: This authentication platform provides a secure identity management solution, making it easy for users to manage their accounts without worrying about data security.